 4. Take a deep breath and practice mindfulness

 Watch action movies, but be sure to balance them with more thoughtful and heartwarming videos.
 Your body will reflect the tension you see in the movie!
-It’s a natural reponse that you can be aware of and actively counteract.
+It’s a natural response that you can be aware of and actively counteract.